thrandale/Connect-4/README.md

 ## The AI
 - The AI is a minimax algorithm with alpha-beta pruning.
-- The minimax is going a very low depth, as it is intended to be used on an arduino in the future.
+- The minimax is going a fairly low depth, as it is intended to be used on an arduino.
 - Because of the low search depth, it implements several heuristics to improve the performance.